All Episodes

 They're just doing pattern recognition and going with the most dominant patterns.

-So it looks like it's thinking that there's no thought process.
+So it looks like it's thinking, that there's no thought process.

-It's just sort of a trick.
+It's just sort of a trick, the pattern recognition.

-So what I predicted would happen, but didn't happen, maybe won't, is that the AI would reproduce how humans think, but it would take us a while to realize that.
+Maybe it won't, is that the AI would reproduce how humans think, but it would take us a while to realize that.

-We would imagine that the AI is thinking in a totally different way than a human thinks, and then we would keep working on trying to get the AI to think the way a human does.
+And then we would keep working on trying to get the AI to think the way a human does.

 And then someday we would realize it already does.